videojs/videojs-contrib-hls/README.md

 * Type: `Number`
 * can be used as an initialization option

-When the `blacklistDuration` property is set to a specific number, if a playlist is blacklist, it will be blacklisted for a period of that customized duation.
+When the `blacklistDuration` property is set to a time duration in seconds, if a playlist is blacklist, it will be blacklisted for a period of that customized duation.
 This enables the blacklist duration to be configurable by the user.